A rash is any area of irritated or swollen skin on your body. Rashes are often itchy, red, and painful. They can also lead to:

 There are several OTC medications your doctor may recommend:

 - Hydrocortisone cream.
 This mild steroid cream is suitable for many types of rash.
 It can reduce redness, itchiness, and inflammation.
 Common brand names include Cortizone 10.
+Find a selection of hydrocortisone products here.

 - Antifungal creams, powder, and sprays.
 These can be used to treat fungal infections like ringworm, intertrigo, and yeast infections.
 They can help reduce itchiness, burning, and cracking skin.
 Medications include clotrimazole (Lotrimin, Cruex, Desenex) and miconazole nitrate (Monistat).

 - Antibiotic creams and ointments.
 These can help fights bacterial infections.
 A common brand is Neosporin.
 This treatment works for folliculitis and lichen sclerosus.
+Here are a few antibiotic ointments to try.

 - Anti-inflammatory painkillers.
 Medications such as ibuprofen (Advil, Motrin) and naproxen (Aleve) can help reduce swelling and pain.

 - Antihistamines.
 These are used to treat allergic reactions, and reduce itchiness and irritation.
 An example of this type of drug is diphenhydramine (Benadryl).
+Purchase antihistamines online.

 In some cases, your doctor may prescribe the following medications to help manage and treat your rash: